livseibert5/SlogoParser/doc/plan/DESIGN_PLAN.md

-Another way that we thought about handling the command on the front end was by creating a class that had instance variables such as turtleStartLocation, turtleEndLocation, turtleOrientation, etc. Then the front end could use this information to update the view.
+Another way that we thought about handling the command on the front end was by creating a class that had instance variables such as turtleStartLocation, turtleEndLocation, turtleOrientation, etc. Then the front end could use an instance of an object containing this information to update the view after command execution.
 However, we think that this would be inefficient when the back end could just call the front end external commands itself.

 Back End Internal
 The back end internal API will handle parsing commands and determining how they should be executed.
+Here are some example functions for the back end internal API:

 int[] determineLocation()
 double determineOrientation()